Season 1, Episode 10

 Lorne Brown:

 Right, right, right.
 And just again, look how vibrant you are.
-Show it shows you how this work keeps you vibrant and alive, and the mind, like when you’re working with people, it’s just mastery to watch.
+It shows you how this work keeps you vibrant and alive, and the mind, like when you’re working with people, it’s just mastery to watch.
 And again, you’ve influenced me so much, and I love the fact that I have you in my city to go to, to lean into.
 So it’s always great, and just the tools.
 So my patients will know that I’ll do like in my practice Psych-K work, you introduced me to the Byron Katie work, how you do the clearings, crazy, amazing.
 You know, for the listeners, I used to… People would come in and I go, “Okay, they get acupuncture, laser.”
 They would get this energy, psychology, modality, this and that.
 And I was watching Gila, how she just weaved everything in.

-And I thought about all the things that I’ve been learning, I love to learn, and it just kind of started happening in the practice where I have no clue what tool I’ll pull out in my… I don’t know what I’m going to pull out, right?
+And I thought about all the things that I’ve been learning, I love to learn, and it just kind of started happening in practice where I have no clue what tool I’ll pull out in my… I don’t know what I’m going to pull out, right?
 But it just comes naturally for what they need, and that was watching you and seeing that you don’t have that agenda.
 You just start off, “Who wants to work?”
 And people start, and usually you do… You know, everybody has structure, you usually use a Byron Katie, judge your neighbor to get you into it.
 But then you can see sometimes, you’re just pausing and it’s kind of like just kind of percolating into you, and then you go.
 And I really feel you’re connecting with the people, and it’s kind of like you say the soul work.
 They’re doing the work, and you are really, truly just the facilitator.

 Gila Golub:

-To be fair, I’m the opposite of mass market.
+To be fair, I’m the opposite of the mass market.
 So I only take 18 people in each workshop, and I only do two sets of workshops a year now on Zoom.
 So I know my clients, I know every facet of their history, I’ve done family systems theory so I’ve done a genogram, a map of their family system.
 So that I think kind of blows you away sometimes, when I bring in all the elements of their families, yeah.
 And I believe in that, I believe in small workshops and one-on-one, yeah.

 Lorne Brown: